IsmaelHeredia/Fenix_Epguides_Manager/README.md

 # Fenix Epguides Manager

-A program to read the guide of any series, is useful to know future dates.
+A program to read the chapter guide of any series, is useful to know the future dates.

 An image :